 - a.
 All buildings shall be designed to provide: - i. a minimum distance between the top of the ground floor surface and the bottom of the first floor slab of 3.6 metres.
-The measurement shall be made from the ground floor surface to the bottom of the floor slab above.

-This rule shall not apply to buildings for residential activity or a retirement village except where they are within 10 metres of a road boundary.
+The measurement shall be made from the ground floor surface to the bottom of the floor slab above. - ii. a minimum depth of 10 metres for a ground floor that fronts the road, measured from the exterior faces of the exterior walls. - b.
+Rule (a)(i) shall not apply to buildings for residential activity or a retirement village except where they are within 10 metres of a road boundary. - c.
+Any application arising from this rule shall not be limited or publicly notified.